getporter/porter/docs/content/cli/installations_delete.md

 ### Options

 ```
       --force              Force a delete the installation, regardless of last completed action
   -h, --help               help for delete
+  -n, --namespace string   Namespace in which the installation is defined.
+Defaults to the global namespace.
 ```

 ### Options inherited from parent commands